jhautry/echo-dot/README.md

 * US3 - End users download new skills to their Echo Dot to add features.
 * US4 - Developers create new skills and upload them to Amazon’s servers.
 * US5 - Amazon pushes a firmware update to the Echo Dot.

 It was concluded that network-based exploitation would be one of our most likely avenues of exploitation.
 We obtained a Wi-Fi pineapple for network-based pentesting.
+On a similar train of thought, we also decided as part of our wireless exploitation to pentest the Echo Dot's interactions with the Alexa Voice Remote, a device which connects to the Echo Dot via Bluetooth.

 Another avenue of exploitation was via Amazon’s Skill API.
 We theorized that it could be possible to code malicious skills using the Alexa Skills Kit.
 Vulnerable code or functions in the skills kit could be deployed in a malicious fashion to exploit an end user.